apache/cassandra-harry/README.md

 Given a `long` _descriptor_ can be _inflated_ into some value:
   * value can be _deflated_ back to the descriptor it was generated from (in other words, generation is *invertible*)
-  * two inflated values will sort the same way ass two descriptors they were generated from (in other words, generation is *order-preserving*)
+  * two inflated values will sort the same way as two descriptors they were generated from (in other words, generation is *order-preserving*)

 These properties are also preserved for the composite values, such